trick77/huawei-hilink-status/README.md

 huawei-hilink-status
 ===================

 Unsophisticated Python command-line utility to show device information and the connection status from Huawei HiLink modems.
+Tested with Huawei's E3276 and E3372 modems.

 ## Installation
 The utility uses the xmltodict module which can be installed using ```pip```: